Generalized fusible numbers and their ordinals: Notation and basic properties

 Friedman noted that the following proposition can be proved using Kruskal's theorem. \begin{proposition} Suppose $G$ is a finite set of functions and $P$ is a well-ordered set of constants.
 Then $\cF(G,P)$ is well-ordered. \end{proposition}

-Below is a more direct proof of Proposition \ref{prop_wo} that uses only the infinite Ramsey theorem. \begin{proof} We split the set $\cF(G,P)$ into the well-founded part $W$ and the ill-founded part $I$: $a\in\cF(G,P)$ is in $I$ if there is an infinite descending sequence starting from $a$, otherwise it is in $W$.
+Below is a more direct proof of Proposition \ref{prop_wo} that uses only the infinite Ramsey theorem and completeness of the reals. \begin{proof} We split the set $\cF(G,P)$ into the well-founded part $W$ and the ill-founded part $I$: $a\in\cF(G,P)$ is in $I$ if there is an infinite descending sequence starting from $a$, otherwise it is in $W$.
 For a contradiction assume that $I$ is not empty.

 Consider $\ell=\inf I$; note that it exists since any $a\in \cF(G,P)$ is bounded from below by $\inf P$.
 Clearly $I=\cF(G,P)\cap (\ell,+\infty)$ and $W=\cF(G,P)\cap (-\infty,\ell]$.
 For each $g\in G$, let $I_g\subseteq I$ be the set of all $a\in I$ that are of the form $g(\vec{p})$, $\vec{p}\in W^k$, where $k$ is the arity of $g$.
 For any $a\in I$ there is a monotone term $t$ whose value is $a$, and there is a shortest subterm $t'$ of $t$ such that its value $a'$ lies in $I$.
 We observe that $a'\le a$ and either $a'\in P$ or $a'\in I_g$ for some $g\in G$.
 Thus $\inf (\bigcup\limits_{g\in G}I_g\cup (P\cap I)))=\ell$.
 Since $P$ is well-founded, either $P\cap I$ is empty or $\inf (P\cap I)>\ell$.
 Hence for some $g\in G$ we have $\inf I_g=\ell$.
 Further we fix $g$ with this property and denote its arity as $k$.